henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 **Designed for e-learning**: Built from the ground up specifically for e-learning, the framework comes bundled with a number of useful plugins, including learner progress tracking, customisable assessments and a learning resources 'drawer'.

 **Accessibility out-of-the-box**: Courses created in the Adapt framework are fully accessible with no need for a separate version to comply with DDA guidelines.

+**Easily localisable**: Content can be exported from the framework to a CSV file, translated, then imported back in.
+A language picker allows learners to easily choose and switch languages.
+Find out more in the [[Course Localisation|Course-Localisation]] Wiki page

 **Free**: All source code for the framework and core bundle of plugins are available for download free ([as in speech](https://en.wikipedia.org/wiki/Free_and_open-source_software)) on our GitHub page, for you to take and modify as you like.